atifahidrs/Eye_Prediction_Model/README.md

 ## Acknowledgements

 This project was developed using TensorFlow, Keras, and the MobileNetV2 architecture.
-The initial training and testing code structure was adapted from an open-source GitHub repository and subsequently modified to suit the eye/non-eye image classification task.
+The initial training and testing code structure was adapted from an open-source GitHub repository (by @praths71018) and subsequently modified to suit the eye/non-eye image classification task.
 Significant changes were made to the dataset, preprocessing pipeline, model configuration, and evaluation process to meet the objectives of this project.

 Special thanks to the open-source community for providing valuable resources, documentation, and reference implementations that supported the development of this work.